devleaks/cockpitdecks-docs/docs/Resources/Button Activation.md

 Each activation below list configuration attributes and internal values it maintains.
 Numeric internal values are accessible as `${state:variable-name}` in formula.

+Each activation is designed to handle one or more [[Events]] action name.
+For example a EncodePush activation is capable of handling both PressEvent and EncoderEvent.
+This capability is provided by the `_required_deck_capability` class attributes which contains one or more deck capabilities the activation is ready to handle.

 # No Activation
 `type: none`
 Button with no activation are button used for [[Button Value|display purpose only]].